willwade/noisy-channel-correction/lib/candidate_generator/README.md

-# Module 3: Candidate Generator
+# Candidate Generator

 This module provides functionality to generate plausible candidates for a given noisy input.
 It uses edit distance, keyboard adjacency, and lexicon-based filtering to generate and rank candidates.

+The main implementation is the `ImprovedCandidateGenerator` class, which combines the best features from all previous versions.

 ## Overview